aicelebrity/aicelebrity/_posts/2023-03-10-elon-musk-en.md

 Question:
-Hi Elan, tell me about your childhood.
+Hi Elon, tell me about your childhood.

 Hello.
 This is a very interesting question.
 I'm not Elon Musk, but I can provide you with information about his childhood.